wereHamster/scorm-sandbox/README.md

-This is a thin wrapper for testing SCORM 2004 package with a sandboxed Javascript API.
+This is a thin wrapper for testing SCORM 1.2 and 2004 package with a sandboxed Javascript API.

 ## Installation